 I have researched my paternal ancestry back to Pierre Lejeune dit Briard who came to Canada from France around 1650.
-My maternal ancestry is with the Stone family of Trinity Bay and has been traced back to Thomas Stone who came to Newfoundland in the late 1600s.
+My maternal ancestry is with the Stone family of Trinity Bay and has been traced back to Thomas Stone who spent time in Trinity, Newfoundland in the late 1700s.

 As I grew older, I became more and more interested in my family history.
 As I neared retirement, I often suggested that when I retired, I would not only research my family history, but build a website to share my family history.
 When I retired in 2002, my partner in life presented me with a copy of FrontPage 2002, a sort of web building software for the technically challenged.